 New Chapter Begins…Literally!

-I reside in Mount Pleasant, South Carolina with my super DJ husband Michael, our son Noah and daughter Piper, and our spoiled pet Great Pyrenees, named Brutus.
-Isn’t he cute?!
+I reside in Mount Pleasant, South Carolina with my son Noah (who is actually away at college), daughter Piper, 100-lb Great Pyrenees, named Brutus (pictured, isn’t he cute?), and our new cat, Brooks.